local-projects/of-project-template/README.md

+What is OpenFrameworks?

+What is it good for? installations, things that last a long time, things that don't need licensed software and never will

+What do you need to do this?
+Working knowledge of OF.
+However, of currently doesn't have a good versioning / package solution to ensure that old projects will be backwards compatible, addons of the right kind will work, etc...

+This repo addresses a need for OF.
+It:

+- versions OF (as a submodule)
+- versions OF libraries (modified download script)
+- versions packages as submodules (allows you to work on submodules as distinct repos and push/pull to/from them)
+- automatically downloads submodules
+- if someone else gets your version of this repo, they should be able to reproduce your system

+Expectations for this repo moving forward

+- each OF release will be concurrent here and will download the respective OF libraries

+How to use this repo.
+What is the process like for setting it up?

+- git clone
+- git submodule update --init --recursive
+- ./download_libs.sh (per-platform instructions) (per-version instructions?)

 This repo is your starting point for any OpenFrameworks-based project.
 It follows the recommendations found [here](https://www.assembla.com/spaces/lp-internal/wiki/Openframeworks_Project_Organization).

 In short, this repo doesn't contain OpenFrameworks per se, it uses submodules to handle dependencies like OpenFrameworks and OF Addons.